mtlynch/mtlynch.io/content/book-reports/the-case-for-open-borders/index.md

 ### Impact on wages and unemployment

 - [2007 study by Giovanni Peri](https://wol.iza.org/uploads/articles/42/pdfs/do-immigrant-workers-depress-the-wages-of-native-workers.pdf) found that immigration does not increase unemployment or reduce wages.
-- Undocumented immigrants pay more in taxes than they receive in measurable government benefits p.
-79
+- Undocumented immigrants pay more in taxes than they receive in government benefits.
+  - The author cites as evidence the [leaked HHS report](https://www.nytimes.com/interactive/2017/09/19/us/politics/document-Refugee-Report.html) on immigrants' impact on tax revenue.
-  - Q: In the US, do these studies exclude value of public school?
+  - _**Ed**: From reading some of these studies about tax revenue vs. consumption of public resources, I'm skeptical._

-\*\[**Ed**: From reading some of these studies, I'm skeptical.
-They often consider time windows when immigrants are working age but people tend to use most public resources in childhood and old age.\]

-TODO: Look this up on p.79
+    - _The studies often consider time windows when immigrants are working age, which is when they contribute most in taxes and consume least in public support.
+They don't capture the costs of sustaining their health in old age or of additional load on the school system when their kids enter school._
+    - _It also seems impossible to get an accurate accounting of how much a particular person paid in sales tax, especially when so much of their finances are under the table.
+And it's similarly hard to decide what portion of public resources a particular person is consuming, especially for things like school where they need additional support from not speaking the language._

 ### [1929 Mexican Repatriation Act](https://en.wikipedia.org/wiki/Mexican_Repatriation)